-- My child requires hands-on assistance or cueing to complete age-appropriate activities of daily living (ADLs) like bathing, dressing, or toileting. - Be careful to not emphasize behaviors that interfere with these ADLs. - Without these services, my child will not be able to safely attend school. - There have been no changes in my child's condition that warrant the reduction in HHA hours that have been in place for [x] years.
+- My child requires hands-on assistance or cueing to complete age-appropriate activities of daily living (ADLs) like bathing, dressing, or toileting. - $\circ\quad$ Be careful to not emphasize behaviors that interfere with these ADLs. - Without these services, my child will not be able to safely attend school. - There have been no changes in my child's condition that warrant the reduction in HHA hours that have been in place for [x] years.

-Parental Availability (for both Nursing and HHA Services)
+Parental Availability (for Nursing and HHA Services)

-- Parents (or caregivers) are unavailable to provide care during the hours requested because ... - Of work and commute times (specify and document the work obligations); - They are caring for other children in the household (specify ages, care needs, extracurricular activities, et cet); - They perform essential household duties (specify tasks and time they take); - Parents (or caregivers) are not "able and available" because they have their own medical conditions, treatments, or appointments;

-• Document the specific diagnoses and functional limitations that impact the parent's ability to provide skilled care or assistance with daily activities
+- Parents (or caregivers) are unavailable to provide care during the hours requested because ... - o Of work and commute times (specify and document the work obligations); - They are caring for other children in the household (specify ages, care needs, extracurricular activities, et cet); - o They perform essential household duties (specify tasks and time they take); - Parents (or caregivers) are not "able and available" because they have their own medical conditions, treatments, or appointments; - o Document the specific diagnoses and functional limitations that impact the parent's ability to provide skilled care or assistance with daily activities

+Parental Availability
-Parental Availability: Under Medicaid guidance, a managed care cannot deny a request for shift care services:

-Because a parent or caregiver is present in the home unless the PH-MCO has adequate documentation that substantiates the parent or caregiver is actually able and available to provide the child's care during the time hours are requested ...
+A managed care plan cannot deny a request for shift care services because a parent or caregiver is present in the home unless the PH-MCO has adequate documentation that substantiates the parent or caregiver is actually able and available to provide the child's care during the time hours are requested.
+The PH-MCO must take into consideration the live-in caregiver's work schedule, sleep schedule, and other responsibilities, including other responsibilities both inside and outside and the home.